doursand/doursand-drlnd-project-3/README.md

 The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

 ## This repository
-This repository includes one of the possible solutions to this problem using the DDPG algorithm with multiple agents (2 agents in fact, one for each "player")
+This repository includes one of the possible solutions to this problem using the DDPG algorithm with multiple agents (2 agents in fact, one for each "player").
+The implementation was done using pytorch from Facebook research.

 ## Instruction to install the environment
 Even though this repository present the solution developped directely in the Udacity provided environment, here is how to install it on your own machine

 ### Download the Unity Environment

+Prior to that, make sure to deploy a conda virtual environment with at least

+- python>=3.6
+- pytorch
+- tensorflow==1.7.1
+- Pillow>=4.2.1
+- matplotlib
+- numpy>=1.11.0
+- pytest>=3.2.2
+- docopt
+- pyyaml
+- protobuf==3.5.2
+- grpcio==1.11.0
+- torch==0.4.0
+- pandas
+- scipy

 Select the environment that matches your operating system:

 - Version 1: One (1) Agent